What Are Lawn Grub Worms And How Do I Get Rid Of Them?

 - As lawn grubs dine on the roots of a lawn, the grass will also be easy to pull away from the ground and won’t have any roots attached.

 - You will find an increase in activity from other wildlife species.
-Birds, racoons and other rodents feed on lawn grub worms and will have higher interest than normal in your lawn.
+Birds and rodents feed on lawn grub worms and will have higher interest than normal in your lawn.

 - A special increase in beetles flying around the lawn, females will be scouting the area for a place to lay their eggs.